mercadopago/cart-wp-commerce/README.md

 <a name="requirements"></a>
 ##Requirements##

-Basically, the requirements of this plugin are same as you need to run WooCommerce.
+Basically, the requirements of this plugin are same as you need to run WPeCommerce.
 Your machine should have:

 **Platforms**